MoisesExpositoAlonso/rbioclim/README.md

 The motivation of this package is to have a rapid access to all time layers available at worldclim.org (needed it for my analyses).

-The package includes an improved getData function from the rater package that not only allows the tipical import of present data or IPCC5 daata (2050 & 2070 future), but also the last glacial maxima and mid-holocene datasets.
+The package includes an improved getData function from the rater package that not only allows the tipical import of present data or IPCC5 daata (2050 & 2070 future), but also the last glacial maxima and mid-holocene datasets (which to my knowledge cannot be downloaded throught the getData function of package raster).
 It also includes several wrapper functions to download all available datasets at worldclim with a single command.

 ## How to ...